Categories

 The goal isn't to return to matrilineal systems or maintain patriarchal ones, but to evolve toward true partnership that honors biological differences while creating equality of opportunity and respect.
 This serves everyone—daughters who need confident, loving men in their lives, and sons who need purpose and direction rather than shame about their gender.

-While men are statistically more sexually violent, women have been given hormones to control fertility (without being told safety studies don't exceed four years), while men have barely been studied for pregnancy prevention despite being equal participants in conception.
+While men are statistically more sexually violent, women have been given hormones to control fertility (without being told safety studies stopped after four years), while men have barely been studied for pregnancy prevention despite being equal participants in conception- and the most active requestors of sex.
 Women were once recognized as the source of life and creative power, which threatened patriarchal control structures that required diminishing female authority to maintain dominance.

 Medical Equity and Biological Reality: The rational future acknowledges important biological differences between men and women without using them to justify inequality.
 Women's more complex hormonal patterns, different medication responses, and unique health needs require research and protocols designed specifically for female biology rather than male-default assumptions.